All the places closing for the funeral of Queen Elizabeth II - including Royal Mail

-All the places closing for Queen Elizabeth II’s state funeral on 19 September: from Center Parcs to Royal Mail
+All the places closing for Queen Elizabeth II’s state funeral on 19 September: from Odeon to Center Parcs

 Official state funeral arrangements for Queen Elizabeth II have been confirmed, with King Charles III marking the occasion as a bank holiday.